 - Place mixture on a large baking sheet and bake for 30 - 45 minutes until crisped and browned to your liking.
-Toss every 10 - 15 minutes.
+Toss once halfway through to ensure even baking.

-- Let granola cool to room temperature, then store in an airtight container.
+- Transfer the cooled granola to an airtight storage container.

 Absolutely!
 Pumpkin flax seed granola is a nutritious choice, packed with the goodness of oats, pumpkin seeds, and flax seeds.
 It provides essential nutrients and fiber, making it a wholesome and satisfying option.

 Enjoy pumpkin seed granola by adding your favorite milk, yogurt, or dairy-free alternative.
 It's also great as a snack or sprinkled on top of smoothie bowls.
 Get creative and experiment with different ways to savor this delicious and crunchy treat.